lamkovod/cypress-ts-ancient/README.md

 # cypress-ts-ancient

-Cypress TS Project for Ancient
+Cypress TS Project with Allure Pages for Ancient